takahiro-hirofuchi/takahiro-hirofuchi.github.io/cv.md

 - A member of the joint laboratory of AIST and TITECH (RWBC-OIL)

 He is an expert of system software, operating system and networking technology.
-Currently, he is working on system software for non-volatile memory technology and software-based packet processing.
+Currently, he is working on system software for non-volatile memory technology, approximate computing and software-based packet processing.

 ## Recent Selected Publications